Jint-lzxy/sockify/DESIGN.md

 - **Effects:**
   - Establishes a connection to the specified remote address.
+  - If the connection is interrupted by a signal, the method waits until the connection completes, or raises an exception on timeout (see _Exceptions_), if the signal handler doesn't raise an exception and the socket is blocking or has a timeout.
+For non-blocking sockets, the method raises an exception if the connection is interrupted by a signal (or the exception raised by the signal handler) (see _Exceptions_).
 - **Parameters:**
   - `address`: A valid remote socket address.
 - **Exceptions:**